-Dr. Colin Rhinesmith, Assistant Professor, School of Library and Information Science, Simmons College
+Dr. Colin Rhinesmith, Assistant Professor, Simmons University School of Library and Information Science

-Dr. Martin Wolske, Senior Research Scientist, Lecturer, and Interim Director, Center for Digital Inclusion, Graduate School of Library and Information Science, University of Illinois at Urbana-Champaign
+Dr. Martin Wolske, Teaching Assistant Professor, School of Information Sciences, University of Illinois at Urbana-Champaign

-Madison Bishop, Graduate Research Assistant, School of Library and Information Science, Simmons College
+Madison Bishop, Graduate Research Assistant, Simmons University School of Library and Information Science

-Colin Rhinesmith is an assistant professor in the School of Library and Information Science at Simmons University.
+Colin Rhinesmith is an assistant professor in the Simmons University School of Library and Information Science.

 Rhinesmith’s research and teaching interests are focused on the social, community, and policy aspects of information and communication technology, particularly in areas related to digital inclusion and broadband adoption.

-Rhinesmith’s work has appeared in several scholarly journals, including: Government Information Quarterly; Information, Communication & Society; International Journal of Communication; Journal of Research on Libraries and Young Adults; and Telecommunications Policy.
+Rhinesmith’s work has appeared in several scholarly journals, including: Government Information Quarterly; Information, Communication & Society; International Journal of Communication; Journal of Research on Libraries and Young Adults; Telecommunications Policy, and Public Library Quarterly.

 Rhinesmith has been nationally recognized for his contributions to the fields of digital equity and community technology.
 His work has been mentioned by the U.S. Department of Housing and Urban Development, Federal Communications Commission, PBS MediaShift, and the MacArthur Foundation’s Spotlight on Digital Media and Learning, and he was awarded the Buske Leadership Award from the Alliance for Community Media.